lancedb/documentation/docs/src/guides/filtering.md

 ---
-title: "Metadata Filtering in LanceDB Enterprise | Query Filtering Guide"
+title: "Metadata Filtering in LanceDB | Query Filtering Guide"
-description: "Learn how to implement metadata filtering in LanceDB Enterprise.
+description: "Learn how to implement metadata filtering in LanceDB.
 Includes scalar filtering, complex conditions, and optimizing filtered queries."
 ---

-# Metadata Filtering with LanceDB Enterprise
+# Metadata Filtering with LanceDB

 We support rich filtering features of query results based on metadata fields.
 While joint vector and metadata search at scale presents a significant challenge,